cboswel1/code-refactor/README.md

 # Code Refactor

 Code refactor is a repository where we have optimized Horiseon Social Solution Services' homepage for modern SEO, and to better follow accessibility standards.
-Improvements include refactoring of HTML for a more semeantic presentation, eliminating redundancies in the HTML and CSS, and general house keeping of the syntax.
+Improvements include refactoring of HTML for a more semantic presentation, eliminating redundancies in the HTML and CSS, and general house keeping of the syntax.

 ## Preview
 ![Horiseon website](/assets/images/screenshot.png)